lichengunc/MAttNet/README.md

 ## License

-MattNet is released under the MIT License (refer to the LICENSE file for details).
+MAttNet is released under the MIT License (refer to the LICENSE file for details).

 ## Authorship